shivang-negi/EventPlannerBackend/README.md

 # Voyago

-A Web application that allows you to share your travel blogs.
+Web application that allows you to share your travel blogs with ease.